Winter War: Finnish order of battle

 The Finnish strategy was dictated by geography.
 The 1340 km (Note: This is the border length currently, not before the Winter War.) border with the Soviet Union was mostly impassable except along a handful of unpaved roads.
 In prewar calculations, the Finnish Defence Command, which had established its wartime headquarters at Mikkeli, had estimated seven Soviet divisions on the Karelian Isthmus and no more than five along the whole border north of Lake Ladoga.
 In the estimation, the manpower ratio would have favoured the attacker by three to one.
 The true ratio was much higher, however, since for example, 12 Soviet divisions were deployed north of Lake Ladoga.

-Finland had a large force of reservists, which was trained in regular maneuvers, some of which had experience from the recent Finnish Civil War.
+Finland had a large force of reservists that trained in regular maneuvers, some of whom had experience from the Finnish Civil War.
 The soldiers were also almost universally trained in basic survival techniques, such as skiing.
-The Finnish Army was not able to equip all its soldiers with proper uniforms at the outbreak of war, but its reservists were equipped with warm civilian clothing.
-However, the sparsely populated, highly agrarian Finland had to draft so many of its working men that the Finnish economy was massively strained because of a lack of workers.
-An even greater problem than lack of soldiers was the lack of materiel since foreign shipments of anti-tank weapons and aircraft were arriving only in small quantities.
-The ammunition situation was alarming, as stockpiles had cartridges, shells and fuel to last only 19 to 60 days.
-The ammunition shortage meant the Finns could seldom afford counter-battery or saturation fire.
+While the Finnish Army was not able to equip all of its soldiers with proper uniforms at the outbreak of war, its reservists were equipped with warm civilian clothing.
+The sparsely populated, highly agrarian Finland had to draft so many of its working men that the Finnish economy became massively strained due to a lack of workers.
+An even greater problem than the lack of soldiers was the lack of materiel, as foreign shipments of anti-tank weapons and aircraft had arrived only in small quantities.
+Stockpiles of cartridges, shells, and fuel were sufficient to last only 19 to 60 days.
+The ammunition shortage meant that the Finns could seldom afford counter-battery or saturation fire.
 Finnish tank forces were operationally nonexistent.
-The ammunition situation was alleviated somewhat since Finns were largely armed with Mosin–Nagant rifles dating from the Finnish Civil War, which used the same 7.62×54mmR cartridge that was used by Soviet forces.
-The situation was so severe that Finnish soldiers sometimes had to maintain their ammunition supply by looting the bodies of dead Soviet soldiers.
+The ammunition situation was somewhat alleviated by the fact that the Finns were mostly armed with Mosin–Nagant rifles dating from the Finnish Civil War, which used the same 7.62×54mmR cartridge as the Red Army.
+Finnish soldiers occasionally resorted to looting the bodies of dead Soviet soldiers in order to maintain their supply of ammunition.

 The Finnish forces were positioned as follows: